-Sister Earnest, from Macao, entered Maryknoll in 1968.
-She attended Maryknoll Convent School and Northcote Teaching Training College in Hong Kong.
-She taught at Maryknoll Convent School for four years before entering Maryknoll.
+Sister Earnest was born in Macao, and grew up in Hong Kong.
+She attended Maryknoll Convent School and Northcote Teacher Training College in Hong Kong.
+She taught at Maryknoll Convent School for four years before entering Maryknoll in 1968.
 She earned a B.S. in elementary education from Rogers College in 1970.

 In 1970, Sister Earnest was assigned to Hawaii and taught science in the sixth, seventh and eighth grades.
-She then became audio-visual coordinator in the dicesan Religious Education office.
+She then became audio-visual coordinator in the diocesan Religious Education office.

-Sister Earnest began her many years of ministry to the elderly in 1973.
-Catholic Social Services is a program begun by four Maryknoll Sisters in Hawaii in 1947, and Sister Earnest began her work there as a bilingual outreach worker.
+Sister Earnest began her many years of ministry to the elderly in 1973 at Catholic Charities Hawaii, which is an agency that four Maryknoll Sisters started in 1947.
+Sister Earnest began her work there as a bilingual outreach worker.
 She moved on to become a consumer education specialist, a community services advisor, and an administrative assistant.
-She earned her M.A. in public health from the University of Hawaii in 1984, and became the first executive director of Catholic Charities Elderly Services the same year.
+She received her Master’s Degree in Public Health from the University of Hawaii in 1984, and became the first executive director of Catholic Charities Elderly Services the same year.

 Sister Earnest returned to Maryknoll in 1987 and was the director of the Third Age Office and then the manager of the Mission Education Office.
-She went back to Hawaii in 1993, to continue her ministry with older adults and their families, through her work at the Alzheimer’s Association, Honolulu Chapter.
+She went back to Hawaii in 1993, to continue her ministry with older adults and their families, through her work at the Honolulu Chapter of the Alzheimer’s Association.